Get Campsite & Facility Reservations Download a Park Map from TPWD

 Panorama of Pedernales Falls at low water flow (View Full-size) Credit: Dk69

 Featuring more trail mileage than most Texas State Parks, Pedernales 19.8 miles of hiking and mountain biking trails, 10 miles of equestrian trails and another 14 miles trails open to only to hiking and backpacking.
 Among the park's trails is the 7.5 mile Wolf Mountain Trail, a favorite among hikers, backpackers and mountain bikers.
 Other activities in the park include camping, picnicking, fishing, birding and nature study.
 Developed (RV) and primitive tent campsites are available; access to the primitive campsites requires a 2 to 3 mile hike.
 Numerous springs, intermittent streams and waterfalls are located throughout the park, nurturing ferns and other plant life.

 Over 150 bird species have been observed at the park, including osprey, bald eagle and numerous songbirds, such as the endangered golden-cheeked warbler.
 To enjoy the park's avian diversity, visit the bird viewing station, a handicapped-accessible 15-person observation area featuring birdfeeders and a bird bath with dripper.
 The feeders are stocked with food from November through March and the bath is maintained year-round.
 Other wildlife includes

 Wild Texas NotebookJustin and I have extensively explored the falls area, as well as hiked the 1/4 mile Nature Trail and half of the Wolf Mountain Trail.
 The first half of Wolf Mountain Trail follows an old gravel road, providing hikers with little shade.
 A couple miles further, the trail narrows and provides adequate cover from the summer sun.
 The Nature Trail is a good, leisurely day hike which reveals steep canyons, limestone outcrops, and the vibrant green Twin Falls.
 There is also an observation deck above Twin Falls, allowing visitors to appreciate the area.

 For more information, read our trip reports:

 The nearest major Texas cities are: Austin, San Antonio

 Check for restricted park access before any trip.

 Campsite and other facility fees are in addition to the park entrance fee.

-Note: Learn about the $60 Texas State Parks Pass which exempts passholders, and the passengers in their vehicle, from the entrance fees at all Texas State Parks.
+Visit parks often?
+Learn about the $70 Texas State Parks Pass which exempts the passholder, and the passengers in their vehicle, from the entrance fees at all Texas State Parks.